21 Best Things To Do In Manhattan In One Day (2025)

 4. NBC Studios – The Tonight Show with Jimmy Fallon

-NBC Studios, home to “The Tonight Show with Jimmy Fallon,” is a legendary television production facility located in Rockefeller Center.
+NBC Studios, home to “The Tonight Show with Jimmy Fallon,” is also located at Rockefeller Center.

 The Tonight Show Starring Jimmy Fallon - in Manhattan